lsst/pipelines_lsst_io/install/docker.rst

 ============================================================

 LSST Science Pipelines Docker images are published as `lsstsqre/centos`_ on Docker Hub.
-These images are based on the CentOS base image.
+These images are based on a CentOS_ base image.

 Docker images are versioned with tags, allowing you to run any release of the LSST Science Pipelines software.
 The schema of these tags is: